castlecole/MMDAgentAlexaST/MMDAgentTutorial.ReadME.md

 The MMDAgent application was written in Japanese and hence the following are some useful English information about how to use it.

+Here is a link to the extensive WiKi in Japanese, on [MMD](https://translate.googleusercontent.com/translate_c?depth=1&hl=en&rurl=translate.google.com&sl=ja&sp=nmt4&tl=en&u=https://www20.atwiki.jp/mmpp/pages/29.html&usg=ALkJrhj8LCJjYjeJSOARyn0bX-Hdw1L9Bw), which I have linked through Google Translate for you.

+This document is a summary of the key points.

 ## Contents
 1. Introduction
 2. System Requirements